16 Best Places to Visit in the Dolomites, Italy (+ Map of Must-See Spots)

 However, with so many beautiful places in the Dolomites, it can get really overwhelming just trying to figure out where to go and what to see.
 Especially if this is your first visit and you want to see the very best in a limited time…

-We have been to the Dolomites several times and spent about three weeks exploring the region.
-In all that time, we haven’t come across one place that we didn’t love… But in this guide, I only share our absolute favorite places, top things to do in the Italian Dolomites that deserve a visit the most – the ultimate Dolomites bucket list.
+As I’m updating this guide, we have been to the Dolomites several times and spent many weeks exploring the region.
+In all that time, we haven’t come across one place that we didn’t love… But in this guide, I only share our absolute favorite places and top things to do in the Italian Dolomites that deserve your time the most – the ultimate Dolomites bucket list.

 TIP: To help you plan your trip, we also created a map indicating all the best places of the Dolomites mentioned in this article.
-You can also save this map to your phone and use it during the trip.
+You can save this map to your phone and use it during the trip.
+In addition, you may want to check out our Dolomites itinerary suggestions.

 How to use this map: Use your computer mouse (or fingers) to zoom in or out.
 Click on the icons to get more information about each place.
 Click the arrow on the top left corner for the index.
 Click the star next to the map’s title to add it to your Google Maps account.
 To view the saved map on your smartphone or PC, open Google Maps, click the menu and go to ‘Your Places’/’Maps’.
 If you want to print the map or see it in a bigger window, click on ‘View larger map’ in the top right corner.